OnofriAndreaPG/stats4biology/static/_StatbookEng/index.md

 where $\gamma$ is the effect of the $k$^th^ block, $\alpha$ is the effect of the $i$^th^ tillage, $\beta$ is the effect of $j$^th^ weed control method, $\alpha\beta$ is the interaction between the $i$^th^ tillage method and $j$^th^  weed control method.
 Apart from these effects, which are totally the same as those used in Chapter 11, we also include the main-plot effect $\theta$, where we use the $i$ and $k$ subscripts, as each main-plot is uniquely identified by the block to which it belongs and by the tillage method with which it was treated (see Figure \@ref(fig:figName38)).
 Obviously, the main plots can be labelled in any other way, as long as each one is uniquely identified.

 Now, let's concentrate on the main-plots and forget the sub-plots for awhile; we see that the split-plot design in Figure \@ref(fig:figName38), without considering the sub-plots, is totally similar to a Randomised Complete Block Design.
-Consequently, the differences between main-plots treated alike (same tillage method), once the block effect has been removed, are only due to random factors, as there is no other known systematic source of variability.
-Furthermore, the levels of the tillage factor were independently allocated to main-plots, which, therefore, represent true-replicates for this factor.
-For these reasons, we say that the **main-plot effect is random**.
+Consequently, we are not really interested in the main-plots we have included in the experiment, they are simply a random sample selected from a wider universe.
+Furthermore, the differences between main-plots treated alike (same tillage method), once the block effect has been removed, are only due to random factors, as there is no other known systematic source of variability.
+Last, but not least, the levels of the tillage factor were independently allocated to main-plots, which, therefore, represent true-replicates for this factor.
+If we consider all previous comments, we have to conclude that the main-plot factor has to be regarded as a random factor.

-Apart from the main-plot effect, the differences between sub-plots treated alike (same 'tillage by weed control method' combination) are only due to random effects (unknown sources of variability); therefore, **the sub-plot effect is also random**.

-In the end, in split-plot designs we have two random effects: $\theta$ (main-plot effect) and $\varepsilon$ (sub-plot effect), which are assumed as gaussian, with means equal to 0 and standard deviations equal to, respectively, $\sigma_{\theta}$ and $\sigma$.
-Models with more than one random effect are named **mixed models** and, consequently, data from split-plot designs need to be modelled by using a mixed model.
+Likewise, the subplot effect is also random, as subplots were sampled from a wider universe and the differences between sub-plots treated alike (same 'tillage by weed control method' combination) are only due to random effects (unknown sources of variability).
+In the end, in split-plot designs we have two random factors and, consequently, two random effects: $\theta$ (main-plot effect) and $\varepsilon$ (sub-plot effect), which are assumed as gaussian, with means equal to 0 and standard deviations equal to, respectively, $\sigma_{\theta}$ and $\sigma$.
+Therefore, we need to fit a mixed model.

-The platform of mixed models is very important and, for a number of reasons, it is conceptually very different from the usual platform of fixed effects models.
-We do not intend to introduce mixed models in this book, but we thought that it might be appropriate to show how to fit split-plot (and strip-plot) models and how to interpret the resulting R output.
-Indeed, split-plot (and strip-plot) experiments are rather common in agriculture and plant breeding.

 #### Model fitting with R